vmxdev/xenoeye/CONFIG.md

 `back2norm-script`: path to a script that will run when traffic returns to normal

 `ext`: array of extended statistics elements.
 After breaking through the threshold, these elements are activated, the tables begin to fill with data.
 It is allowed to activate elements from other monitoring objects, for example, when the ingress traffic threshold is broken, you can enable extended statistics on egress traffic as well.

+#### Section `classification`

+An array describing the traffic classification for this monitoring object

+Description of keys:

+`fields`: list of netflow fields or functions by which traffic will be classified

+`time`: time in seconds over which statistics for classification are accumulated.
+Classification occurs continuously, every `time` seconds

+`top-percents`: percentage of traffic from the sample that will be classified

+`val`: the value by which the sample will be sorted before classification. `"octets desc"` or `"packets desc"` - by bytes or packets

+`id`: class number.
+After classification, a virtual field with the class name will be added to each flow.
+These fields with names are called `class0`, `class1`, ..., they are different for each section.
+If you need to change the number in the name, this can be done by changing this key.
+For example, if you set `"id": 3`, class names will be written in the `class3` field.
+In total, up to 5 classifiers are allowed per monitoring object

+These virtual fields with class names can be used in the `fwm` and `mavg` sections, just like other netflow fields.

+The database with classification results is stored in the file system, in the form of files and directories.
+To rename a class, you need to edit the file `/var/lib/xenoeye/clsf/<name of monitoring object>/<classifier number>/<class>/name`
+You can name several classes with one name.
+Files with class names are reread every `time` seconds.

 ### Files with thresholds